catdieval/user-workflow-and-user-stories/user-story-9.md

   },
 }`.
   - [ ] In the return of the function, add a conditional expression with ternary operator between : and null, like X ?
 Y : , where X is a copy of the conditional statement and Y is a copy of the Plot render.
-  - [ ] In the second render of Plot replace the value of the data attribute by {[dataOptions]} and in the second conditional expression add markerColor.length > 0 as additional condition.
+  - [ ] In the first render of Plot replace the value of the data attribute by {[dataOptions]} and in the first conditional expression add markerColor.length > 0 as additional condition.